 This move also has been an occasion to reflect on the many trials our ancestors endured in their own moves and migrations so many years before us, as they left the familiar for places unknown in search of a better life and greater opportunities.
 The risks we take and sacrifices we make today pale when placed next to theirs.

-Catherine would move four more times during her lifetime.
-The first move was to nearby New Orleans.
-When the Civil War broke out, the Perrotins left the South for the peace of Niagara Falls, New York.
-A few years after that, attracted by the burgeoning railroad industry in Mexico, they relocated again, this time to Orizaba, a small mountain town on the Mexican east coast.
+Catherine would move twice more during her lifetime.
+When the Civil War broke out, the Perrotins left the South for the peace of Orizaba, Veracruz, Mexico, a small mountain town in eastern Mexico.